7am (Video Game Hour)

 Video games and cartoons...a match made in heaven.
 In the first half hour, you'll get everything from Mario chasing down Donkey Kong, the misadventures of Pitfall Harry, Frogger's crazy stories in the Swamp Gazzette, or the fast times at Q*Berg High.
 Then, it's on to Pac-Land to see if Pac-Man and his family can keep those pesky Ghost Monsters at bay.

-Some people complain alot about Japanese import cars but you didn't get any kids with that attitude in 1984.
-The original airings of both Transformers and Go-Bots were just a month apart.
-The Go-Bots didn't get a regular series until 1985, which gave Transformers the edge on Saturday morning.
-Both were similar in that the good robots (Autobots and Guardians) faced off against the bad robots (Decepticons and Renegades) in each episode.
+Some people complained alot about Japanese import cars back in the day but you didn't get any kids with that attitude in 1984.
+The original airings of both Transformers and GoBots were just a month apart.
+The GoBots didn't get a regular series until 1985, which gave Transformers the edge in viewership.
+Both were similar in that the good robots (Autobots and Guardians) faced off against the bad robots (Decepticons and Renegades.)

 9am (Team Battle Hour)